lucioweb/fsphp/README.md

     | utf8mb4 | UTF-8 Unicode    | utf8mb4_0900_ai_ci |      4 |
     +---------+------------------+--------------------+--------+
     5 rows in set (0.01 sec)
->Entra sem a senha do root

-    root@cloud18344:~# mysql -u root -p
-    Enter password:
-    Welcome to the MySQL monitor.
-Commands end with ; or \g.
-    Your MySQL connection id is 297
-    Server version: 8.0.36-0ubuntu0.22.04.1 (Ubuntu)

-    Copyright (c) 2000, 2024, Oracle and/or its affiliates.

-    Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-Other names may be trademarks of their respective owners.

-    Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.

-    mysql>
 >Alterando o método de autenticação do root.
 O comando `ALTER USER` altera o método de autenticação do usuário root para um que use uma senha.
 O exemplo a seguir altera o método de autenticação para `mysql_native_password`:

     ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'Diferent@1968#';